- The Pilgrim's Credential:

 What is a Holy Year?

-A Holy Year is any year when Saint James feast day, July 25th, falls on a Sunday.
+A Holy Year is simply any year when Saint James feast day, July 25th, falls on a Sunday.
 2010 was the last Holy Year and the next will not occur until 2021.
 In those years what that means for the pilgrim as a practical matter can be summed up in one word: crowds!
 Statistics issued by the Pilgrims' Welcome Office show that the number of Compostelas issued during Holy Years has been several times the number issued during the preceding year; for the last Holy Year of 2010, there was almost a two-fold increase from 2009.

 In the Catholic Church, a plenary indulgence is still granted to those who visit the Cathedral and the tomb of the Apostle at any time during a Holy Year, make their confession, attend Mass and pray for the intentions of the Holy Father.